natevw/pi-spi/README.md

 Note that if there was an error opening the device, the `transfer`/`read`/`write` calls will fail each time called.
 I may [revise the initialize method](https://github.com/natevw/pi-spi/issues/2#issuecomment-27588982) so to allow you to handle the error better.

+### spi.close(cb)

+Frees up the underlying device descriptor if you are no longer using this instance.
+You will need to `SPI.initialize` a new instance if you wish to resume communication later.

 ## License